hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 By default, the datacenter of the agent is queried; however, the dc can be provided using the "?dc=" query parameter.

-If ACLs are enabled, then the client will need to supply a token with `prepared_query` write privileges sufficient to match the service name being queried and the `Name` given to the query, if any.
+If ACLs are enabled, then the client will need to supply a token with `query` write privileges sufficient to match the service name being queried and the `Name` given to the query, if any.
 See also the note about the `Token` field below.